 Elementary School Children in Bristol Schools

-This autumn, children from Snyder-Girotti Elementary School in Bristol Borough are learning science in an outdoor classroom setting thanks to a generous grant from PECO.
-More than 630 children, ages kindergarten through fifth grade, have been learning about wildlife, insect life and ecosystems at Honey Hollow Environmental Education Center, a 110-acre campus in New Hope, Pa., operated by Bucks County Audubon Society (BCAS) for the purpose of environmental education and hands-on experiential learning in the outdoors.
+In 2014 and 2015, children from Snyder-Girotti Elementary School in Bristol Borough learned science in an outdoor classroom setting thanks to a generous grant from PECO.
+More than 630 children, ages kindergarten through fifth grade engaged all their senses in our outdoor classroom to study wildlife, insect life and ecosystems at Honey Hollow Environmental Education Center, a 110-acre campus in New Hope, Pa., operated by Bucks County Audubon Society (BCAS).

 Summer Science Adventures